-But, if you're looking for a meaty video game experience within Labo, you'll be disappointed.
+But, if you're looking for a meaty experience worth of the best Nintendo Switch games within Labo, you'll be disappointed.
 The Motorbike Toy-Con, which lets you use cardboard handlebars to steer a bike around a course, is the most traditional "game" of the bunch, with multiple levels and difficulties and the option to make your own tracks.
 House, which serves as a virtual dollhouse that lets you use cardboard plugs to activate different minigames, and Fishing, which lets you catch fish with your cardboard fishing rod, are both mechanically brilliant, but playing with them got boring pretty quickly.

 The Toy-Con piano, on the other hand, is a revelation.
 Somehow, Nintendo has provided us with the tools to create a fully functioning, honest-to-goodness piano out of cardboard, powered solely by the Joy-Con's IR sensor reacting to pieces of marker tape on the back of each cardboard key.

 Discovering the genius of the Labo piano put the biggest, most childish grin on my face — I know it's just cardboard and sensors, but it all ties together in a way that feels magical.